Manipur: Languages

 The official language of the state is Meitei (also known as Manipuri).
 It is a scheduled language in the Republic of India, and serves as the lingua franca in Manipur.

-Other than Meitei language, in Manipur, there is a huge amount of linguistic diversity, as is the case in most of the Northeast India.
+Other than Meitei language, in Manipur, there is considerable linguistic diversity, as is the case in most of the Northeast India.
 Almost all of the languages are Sino-Tibetan, with many different subgroups represented.
-There are multiple Kuki-Chin languages, the largest being Thadou.
+There are multiple Kuki-Chin languages, the largest being Thadou and is spoken in all the hill districts.
 Another major language family is the Naga languages, like Tangkhul, Poula, Rongmei and Mao.
-Less than 5% speak Indo-European languages, mostly Nepali and Bengali, in its Sylheti dialect, which is the major language of Jiribam district.
+Less than 5% speak Indo-European languages, mostly Nepali and Bengali, which is the major language of Jiribam district.

 The Directorate of Language Planning and Implementation (AKA Department of Language Planning and Implementation) of the Government of Manipur works for the development and the promotion of Meitei language and other local vernaculars of Manipur.